 The cover letter for Credit Suisse: tips for graduates and interns

 Therefore, it could be wise to structure your letter by explaining your motivation first and then matching your skills and experience to the requirements of the job.
-If you leave the part about your motivation to the end you run the risk of firstly not grabbing the reader and distinguishing yourself, and secondly repeating something you’ve already said.
+If you leave the part about your motivation to the end you run the risk of not grabbing the reader and distinguishing yourself from your peers.

 Credit Suisse asks you to specify a reason why you believe you’re qualified for a job at the bank.
-The reason you choose must be underpinned by a solid example which demonstrates how you have employed the specific skills, qualities, experience or attitude Credit Suisse is looking for.
+The reason you choose must be underpinned by a solid example that demonstrates how you have employed the specific skills, qualities, experience or attitude Credit Suisse is looking for.

 Most applicants detail their skills, knowledge and experience (which are all relevant and desirable) in their covering letters, but fail to convey how they want to use them to the betterment of the employer.
 You’ll be hired by Credit Suisse because you meet the requirements in the job description and can identify where you can add value to the bank.
 Remember there are those who genuinely want to join the team and those who just want a job.
 You could explain that you want to use your attributes to strengthen Credit Suisse’s operation, client relations, or another aspect of its operation.

 For more tips on writing a covering letter, see our investment banking covering letter advice feature.